jameschristou/GitHubActionsDataCollector/readme.md

 * Some runs which are not complete will time out and the updated date for the run is updated at this point.
 It would be better to use the run start time and the completed time of the last non skipped job to determine the completion time of the run rather than updated date.
 (DONE)
 * Add audit date columns onto the WorkflowRun table to help track of when processing occurred (DONE)

-## Phase 6
+## Phase 6 - IN PROGRESS
-Introduce job groups for grouping related jobs.
-Job groups should also have duration and conclusion info
-* Introduce job groups
-* Each run has job groups and each job belongs to a job group (is this true in simple workflows??)

-## Phase 7
 We start interrogating the workflow run logs to get details on test results.
 We make this flexible so people can write their own custom log processor
 * Add XUnit tests and run the unit tests in the workflow for GitHubActionsDataCollector
 * Add the ability to record individual test results (status, duration, error messages, etc)
 * Extract and record test results for XUnit tests
 * Extract and record test results for Cypress tests

+## Phase 7
+Introduce job groups for grouping related jobs.
+Job groups should also have duration and conclusion info
-*
+* Introduce job groups
+* Each run has job groups and each job belongs to a job group (is this true in simple workflows??)

 ## Phase 8
 Look at defending against exceeding Github API limits